brson/the-end-of-unsafety/script.md

 Here's a summary of ownership and borrowing.

-This is how Rust thinks about all resources.
+This is how Rust sees everything.
 A convenient way to think of this is that Rust shared and mutable references provide reader-writer locks over owned values.
-Rust has baked in access control to all memory, and that access control is completely determined statically, with no runtime overhead.
+Rust has built-in access control to all memory, and it is completely determined statically, with no runtime overhead.

-This system provides fine, deterministic, static, and foolproof control over resources.
-And this control enables Rust's powerful zero-cost abstractions.
+This control enables Rust's powerful zero-cost abstractions, and its incredible performance.

+Now Alex is going to tell you what we've accomplished with it.

 <!-- Rust Today -->